 • 11% of participants (39/349) did not experience cytokine release syndrome

-• 7% of participants (23/349) experienced moderate to severe cytokine release syndrome
+• 7% of participants (23/349) experienced severe or life-threatening cytokine release syndrome, including 3 patients who experienced cytokine release syndrome leading to death

 What is neurologic toxicity?